Please read the Essential Information before applying.

 The Police Commissioner for Merseyside is able to award charitable grants to organisations that deliver community projects that reduce crime, improve public safety or support victims.
 This funding under the Police Property Act is from the sale of property which has come into the police’s possession where the owner of the property cannot be identified and where a court order has been made.

-Grants of up to £5,000 are available to support diversionary projects for children and young people taking place around the Halloween and Bonfire Night period 2017.
+Grants of up to £5,000 are available to support diversionary projects for children and young people taking place around the October school half term, Halloween and Bonfire Night period 2020.
 Projects should target at least one of the following priorities:

 - Tackling serious and organised crime

 - Support victims, protect vulnerable people and maintain public safety

 - Working in partnership to improve road safety

 • You must be a charity, community group or social enterprise (statutory services including schools are not eligible for this fund).